PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 Runtime-emitted idle durations are replayed as nanosecond `TimeUnits`.
 Inserted idles instead carry the duration passed to `idle_after_2q_duration`, which must be finite and positive.
-Linear and sine-law idle rates are per time unit (for example, uniform idle noise uses `p_idle * duration`, clamped to the probability range).
+Linear and sine-law idle rates are per time unit.
+For example, uniform linear idle noise uses `(p_idle_linear / 3) * duration` per Pauli axis, clamped to the probability range.
 The low-level coefficient-style quadratic rates multiply `duration**2` and therefore scale as inverse time squared.
 T1 and T2 values must use the same units as the idle duration.

 ## Exporting the DEM as Stim Text